 — 2 Timothy 2:15

-Your generous gift enables us to provide free theological education for economically disadvantaged Pastors.
+Your generous gift enables us to provide theological education for economically disadvantaged Pastors.